-If this is the first time to learning about Fuse for you then I request you to read my previous post about Fuse Operation Principle with Design.
-You will get some idea to understand this article.
-In this article, I will discuss Fuse Properties with Rating Principle.
+If this is the first time learning about Fuse for you then I request you to read my previous post about Fuse Operation Principle with Design.
+You will get some ideas to understand this article.
+In this article, I will discuss Fuse Properties with the Rating Principle.

 Fuse Voltage Ratings: